jpetazzo/intro-to-docker/slides/Start_And_Attach/Body.md

 It is always possible to detach from a container, and to reattach to a container.

+Analogy: attaching to a container is like plugging a keyboard and screen to a physical server.

 <!SLIDE>
 # Detaching from a container